The University of Puget Sound

 Section 2 -- Vote Required for RSA Officers:

-If all RSA positions are not filled in the spring selection process, a majority vote of the existing Executive Board shall be required for election of new officers.
+If all Executive positions are not filled in the spring selection process, an application and interview are required for all candidates.
+A majority vote of the existing Executive Board shall be required in the election of new officers.
 If a majority vote is not reached on the first ballot, the top two (2) candidates shall be involved in a run-off election.

 Section 3 -- Dismissal and Impeachment: